Yola North

 Yola North is a Local Government Area of Adamawa State, Nigeria.
 It includes Jimeta.
 It is a suburb of Yola (Yola South).

 Yola is the administrative capital of Adamawa State in Nigeria's northeastern region.

+Demography

+In a 2023 demographic survey of Internally displaced persons (IDPs), the local government was found to be predominantly Hausa and Fulfulde speaking.
+The most commonly reported languages (spoken at homes and places of primary residence) present in the local government area were; Hausa – 46.6%, Fulfulde, specifically Eastern or Adamawa Fulfulde – 20.4%, English – 8.2%, Kilba/South Marghi – 6.3%, Longuda – 3.8%, Bura – 3.2%, Kamwe – 2.1%, Chamba Donga – 1.9%, Bachama/Bwatiye – 1.9%, Unknown – 1.7%, Jukun – 1.3%, and four other languages spoken by populations under 1% each.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 Climate/Geography

-Yola North LGA experiences two distinct seasons—the dry and the rainy—with an average temperature of 33 degrees Celsius.
+Yola North LGA experiences two distinct seasons—the dry and the rainy—with an average temperature of 33 degrees Celsius or 91.4 degrees Fahrenheit.
 The well-known Mandara Mountains range is located in the LGA, and the average wind speed in the region is 10 km/h.